Lodge Cast Iron NZ Buying Guide

 Works on every heat source.
 Without exception.

 Gas, electric, ceramic, induction, oven, campfire, BBQ, wood-fired oven — Lodge cast iron handles all of it without modification or adapters.
 Start a braise on the hob and finish it in the oven.
 Sear a steak on high gas then slide it under the grill.
-No other material gives you that kind of freedom across every cooking environment.
+No other material gives you that kind of versatility across every cooking environment.

 🌿